 Nick McGeorge – Life President

-President of NFS Mediation, is a mediator and a Chartered Psychologist.
+President of NFS Mediation, is a mediator, RJ practitioner and a Chartered Psychologist.
 A regular visitor to North Carolina, USA he is a practicing Restorative Justice mediator in the states criminal districts courts.
 Formerly principal psychologist for the three Isle of Wight prisons.
 He was a New Forest District Councillor and chair of the Council’s Community Safety Working Party for six years, and is as an active local council member.
 A founder trustee and treasurer of the Restorative Justice Consortium and represents the Quakers at the United Nations Criminal Justice and Crime Prevention Commission.
 He arranged the first workshop presentation to be made on RJ at the UN Congress on the Prevention of Crime and Treatment of Offenders in 1990.
 He helped draft the UN Guidelines on RJ which came into effect in 2002.

 Michael Joseph – Chairman